In this post, we will look into the update on the new wage code draft rules.

 The new definition is inclusive as well as covers a wide range.
 There is a list of components that are specifically excluded and these shall not exceed 50 % of all remuneration.
 If it exceeds then it will be deemed as remuneration and considered as “wages”.

 If remuneration is given to an employee is up to 15% of total wages payable to him then it will be deemed as a part of his/her wages.

 So, 50% of the total pay cheque will be regarded as wages and these specified exclusions (HRA, overtime, commission, conveyance, employer contribution to PF, etc) are greater than 50 % of such total.

-It will also result in gender neutrality, early salary payment, guidance towards working hours, leave, overtime payment, minimum wages, statutory bonus, etc.
+It will also in gender neutrality, early salary payment, guidance towards working hours, leave, overtime payment, minimum wages, statutory bonus, etc.

 Note: The Government has not yet notified of the new wage codes to the existing social security benefit schemes (Bonus, PF, Employee State Insurance (ESI) ).

 Impact on Employee and Employer